 If you told your boyfriend that his family is ruining your relationship and he doesn’t seem to care, then you’re fighting an uphill battle.
 Maybe you’re in an unhealthy relationship?
 If you’re not sure, here are a few warning signs of bad relationships.

-This is a classic relationship tip because it often works.
-Instead of focusing on how interfering, controlling, and downright nasty your boyfriend’s mother is, try explaining how you feel to your boyfriend.
+This is a classic tip for coping with your boyfriend’s mother because it often works.
+Instead of focusing on how interfering, controlling, and downright nasty she is, try explaining how you feel to your boyfriend.
 I’ve learned that “I statements” come in pretty handy in any relationship – marriage, work, and even my neighbors.

 Here’s a formal explanation of why I-Statements work, from the Human Potential Center’s website: “I-Statements require healthy self-disclosure, and self-disclosure requires vulnerability.
 I-Statements de-fuse rather than fuel arguments.
 It’s very difficult to carry on an argument when both people are using I-Statements; it’s very difficult to stop an argument when both people are using You-Statements.
 It’s also very difficult to blame others when we’re using I-Statements.
 They force us to take responsibility for what we’re thinking and feeling, which protects others from our blame, guilt and judgment.”